 Symposia are intended to complement the more general interest Invited symposia.
 Hence, symposia should be focused on a special interest topic; for example, a methodological issue, a disease-centered symposium, or a focused topic within a specific domain of cognitive neuroscience (e.g., a hot problem of current interest to language researchers).
-All submissions are due on October 30, 2016, this is a hard deadline.
-Soon thereafter, a slate of submitted Symposium proposals will be posted, and the membership at large will be invited to vote for the Symposia that they’d like to see at the 2017 meeting.
+All submissions are due on October 30, 2017, this is a hard deadline.
+November 6, 2017, a slate of submitted Symposium proposals will be posted, and the membership at large will be invited to vote for the Symposia that they’d like to see at the 2018 meeting.

 - The CNS membership of the symposium organizer must be current at the time of submission.

 - The required number of speakers is at least four, and no more than five.

 - The time allotted for each symposium is 125 minutes, organized as five 20-min talk slots each, followed by 5 min for questions, (At the Symposium organizer’s discretion, the final 25 min could be used for a fifth talk, or for an alternative format, such as a debate among the four speakers, an extended Q&A between the audience and all four speakers, etc.).

 - At the time of your proposal submission, all speakers must have already agreed to participate in the symposium.